 With a woman’s advancing age the number of oocytes with chromosome malsegregations increases.
 Embryos developing from these so-called unbalanced or aneuploid oocytes often do not implant in the uterus, or, if they implant, are more likely to cause early miscarriage.
 Polar body diagnosis is a method particularly suitable for women over 35 years of age, but also for women who have had several miscarriages or failed IVF/ICSI treatments.
 The latter cases are often signified by an increased rate of chromosome malsegregations independent of the woman’s age.

-The number of egg cells with chromosome maldistributions increases with age.
+The number of oocytes with chromosome maldistributions increases with age.
 With polar body diagnosis (PBD), we can exclude these from transfer.